nurmieemeli/CanvasSuite/README.md

 ## 📦 Installation

 1. Build the plugin (see [Building from Source](#-building-from-source)) or grab a release jar, and drop it into `plugins/`.
-2. Install [MiniPlaceholders](https://modrinth.com/plugin/miniplaceholders) (required); optionally install PacketEvents (nametags/spectate/reserved-slot tablist), LuckPerms (tablist weight sorting) with the MiniPlaceholders-LuckPerms expansion (prefix/suffix placeholders), and Vault.
+2. Install [MiniPlaceholders](https://modrinth.com/plugin/miniplaceholders) (required); optionally install PacketEvents (nametags/spectate/reserved-slot tablist), LuckPerms (tablist weight sorting) with the MiniPlaceholders-LuckPerms expansion (prefix/suffix placeholders), Vault, and FancyHolograms (leaderboard holograms).
 3. Start the server once to generate the default config files under `plugins/CanvasSuite/`, then edit `config.yml`/`messages.yml`/`shop.yml` to taste.
 4. Set `storage.type` to `MYSQL` in `config.yml` if you want a shared database instead of the default local SQLite file — see [Storage](#storage).

 ### Storage

 Set `storage.type` to `MYSQL` or `SQLITE` in `config.yml`.
 With MySQL selected, connections are pooled through HikariCP; if the database is unreachable at startup, the plugin logs a warning and **falls back to a local SQLite file** (`plugins/CanvasSuite/data.db`) so the server still boots.
-The schema (accounts, homes, warps, guilds, guild members, ignored players) is created automatically on either backend.
+The schema (accounts, homes, warps, guilds, guild members, ignored players, player stats, leaderboard hologram registry) is created automatically on either backend.

 ## 🛠️ Building from Source